Young professionals (trainees)

 To qualify as young professionals, nationals of these countries must have concluded vocational training or be in possession of a related degree.
 The agreement with Canada also admits students for working stays in connection with their education, whereas the agreement with Japan admits graduates only.
 Age limit: 35 years (exceptions: Australia, New Zealand and Russia: 30 years).

 Admission to work in Switzerland is granted according to Art.
-30 of the Foreign Nationals Act and Art.
+30 of the Foreign Nationals and Integration Act and Art.
 42 of the Ordinance on Admission, Residence and Employment.

 A traineeship is part of further education.
 Young professionals are required to work in the occupation that they have learned or in their study major.
 Part-time work or working as a self-employed person are not permitted.
 Young professionals must be paid in accordance with the rates that are customary for the location and the industry.